 Things We Loved About Peru Hop / Bolivia Hop!

-- First of all we just loved the comfortable duvets provided on every bus.
-Night buses are normally horrible but with Peru Hop we managed an amazing sleep all comfortable and warm!
+- First of all, we just loved the comfortable duvets provided on every bus.
+Night buses are normally horrible, but with Peru Hop, we managed an amazing sleep all comfortable and warm!

 - Free Neck Pillows (that you get to keep!!)
-Between these and the duvets it’s practically like you’re in a hostel bed.
+Between these and the duvets, it’s practically like you’re in a hostel bed.
 And they made the day portions super easy when we were too lazy to raise our head to watch the films!

-- Free Lunch Packs on our 5am bus!
-Knowing you miss the free hostel breakfast we had a free lunch pack waiting for us on our early bus out of Arequipa.
+- Free Lunch Packs on our 5 am bus!
+Knowing you miss the free hostel breakfast, we had a free lunch pack waiting for us on our early bus out of Arequipa.
 A nice touch that really makes your experience better.

 - The amazing discounts on activities and hotels.
 And these aren’t some faux discounts that you can actually find cheaper online.
 We paid $80 USD for a perfect Nazca lines flight with a reputable operator when the cheapest we could find around town (or hear of!) was $110.
 And we regularly got significant hotel and hostel discounts well below the rack room rate like at Hotel Alegria!

 - The local guides make everything a breeze.
 Great off-the-tourist-path restaurant recommendations that never miss a beat.
 Worried about how to get to a weird sight as a day trip – they will know or find out!
-We even needed to find an iPhone cable in the middle of nowhere and our guide came through.
+We even needed to find an iPhone cable in the middle of nowhere, and our guide came through.
 Use them.
 They are your greatest resource!

 - Great selection of movies.
 Always something new to watch (in English!!).
 They just need to add The Emperors New Groove for the trip to Cusco!

 - Door-to-door service.
 No expensive taxis to far off bus stations.
-No last minute stress of walking around finding your accommodation.
-Just wait in the lobby at pick up time and when you are super tired after the bus – no worries, get dropped right at your hostel with your new friends.
+No last-minute stress of walking around finding your accommodation.
+Just wait in the lobby at pick up time, and when you are super tired after the bus – no worries, get dropped right at your hostel with your new friends.

 - Flexible, online booking.
-It’s so easy to book these buses online you will wonder why no one else has done this.
+It’s so easy to book these buses online; you will wonder why no one else has done this.
 And to be triple sure the guides check when you get off when you are next leaving … if you have a change of mind, just update your schedule online.
 It’s that easy!
 And it actually works, the buses turn up on time – a miracle in Bolivia let me tell you!

 Things We Didn’t Quite Love About Peru Hop / Bolivia Hop!

-On the flip-side there a few things about Peru Hop / Bolivia Hop that we didn’t quite understand or like.
-In general none of these would have been a deal breaker for us before we booked but it’s important to note just so you know what to expect…And who knows, maybe Peru Hop will see this and take a few of my suggestions!
+On the flip-side, there a few things about Peru Hop / Bolivia Hop that we didn’t quite understand or like.
+In general, none of these would have been a deal-breaker for us before we booked, but it’s important to note so that you know what to expect.
+And who knows, maybe Peru Hop will see this and take a few of my suggestions!

-Peru Hop / Bolivia Hop Review: Is it Worth It?
+Peru Hop / Bolivia Hop Review: Is It Worth It?

-Overall considering the entire experience I can whole-heartedly recommend Peru Hop / Bolivia Hop.
-It was my favourite way to travel in South America by bus (or any other transportation for that matter!) and they really lived up to their motto of ‘safe, flexible and fun!’.
-If only they have more Hop on Hop off bus in South America!
+Overall considering the entire experience, I can wholeheartedly recommend Peru Hop / Bolivia Hop.
+It was my favorite way to travel in South America by bus (or any other transportation for that matter!), and they really lived up to their motto of ‘safe, flexible and fun!’.
+If only they have more Hop on Hop off buses in South America!